 It’s far easier to ask for links for a blog post about caring for an item or using it better than for a product page.
 Using internal links, you can use these backlinks to power up your product pages and rank higher.

 Finally, creating an excellent blog or video content is hard work.
 I won’t lie.
 But there’s good news.
 Your competitors are unlikely to want to do the hard work, making it easier for you to improve your search engine visibly.

 Boosts your credibility and position you as an authority

-Using content marketing, you can prove to potential customers that you’re a small family business that cares and has a deep product knowledge.
-Customers aren’t just a number to you, they’re part of your why.
+Content marketing allows you to position yourself as a small family business (or the underdog) that truly cares and has deep product knowledge.
+You’re not a big, faceless (boring) brand.
+Customers aren’t just a number to you, they’re part of why you do what you do!

-The best thing about content marketing is it works for you around the clock.
+Your content marketing efforts work around the clock to promote your ecommerce business.
 It scales in a way that you can’t.
-Day and night people are searching for your business, why not use content to delight them and grow your business.
+Day and night people are searching for your business.
+Why not use content to delight them and grow your business?

 Sorry to say this, but it’s true.

 Start by defining what success looks like.
 Is it email sign-ups, an increase in visitors, or people spending longer on your website?